Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 As you can see, the possibilities truly are endless.
 For the best health benefits, rotate out your choices of veggies and meets.
 That way, you provide your body with the full range of nutrients each food offers.

-Final Thoughts: Unlike other diets, the ketogenic diet doesn’t force you to choose nutrition over flavor.
+Bottom Line: Unlike other diets, the ketogenic diet doesn’t force you to choose nutrition over flavor.
 You get both.
 In fact, you get to eat many of your favorite foods.

 Low GI Snacks